NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

   module swap PrgEnv-cray PrgEnv-intel

-Need to take a more structured approach to setting up this new configuration
+.. note: These are compiled with XIOS2.
+However DOMAINcfg has to be compiled with XIOS1.
+There is a README in the $TDIR/DOMAINcfg on what to do.

 1. Generate new coordinates file
 ++++++++++++++++++++++++++++++++